Kinetically constrained cavity QED: from blockaded ferromagnetism to long-range quantum scars: Perspectives

 On the theoretical side, a natural next step is to extend the present framework to higher dimensions, particularly to two-dimensional arrays of Rydberg atoms in cavities, which are already within experimental reach.
 From a computational standpoint, analyzing the resulting models will likely require scalable approaches such as tensor network methods, or variational wavefunction techniques inspired by those developed in Ref.~\cite{Ho_scars2019} for PXP scars.

 Another important direction is to incorporate the full tail of the Rydberg interaction beyond nearest neighbors.
 In pure Rydberg systems, it has been shown that the inclusion of these effects can stabilize exotic phenomena such as emergent anyonic excitations~\cite{Lesanovsky_Fibonacci2012}.
 It is an intriguing open question whether similarly nontrivial excitations can arise in the cavity-coupled setting considered here.
-Finally, our analysis neglects dissipation, which is unavoidable in realistic experimental platforms.
+Furthermore, our analysis neglects dissipation, which is unavoidable in realistic experimental platforms.
 However, as discussed in Section~\ref{sec:experimental}, estimates suggest that dissipation plays a limited role on experimentally accessible timescales, allowing the phenomena described in this work to be observed over sufficiently long time windows before decoherence becomes significant.
-Nonetheless, establishing the robustness of the non-thermal features and dynamical signatures identified here in the presence of loss remains an important open question for future theoretical and experimental studies.
+Nonetheless, establishing the robustness of the non-thermal features and dynamical signatures identified here in the presence of loss remains an important open question for future theoretical and experimental studies. {Related to this latter point, we emphasize that in any realistic implementation, scar dynamics will emerge within a prethermal time window, prior to the onset of corrections to the idealized infinite-Rydberg interaction limit, which ultimately lead to deviations from our predictions.
+This indirectly indicates that the scar dynamics identified in our work is not a fine-tuned phenomenon, but rather a robust feature that can arise under a broad range of experimental conditions, governing the dynamics at least up to intermediate times, and potentially beyond depending on the operational capabilities of the optical cavity and Rydberg arrays coupled to them. }